Oluwajobs/myweatherstory/_build/html/_sources/lesson-overview.md

 3.  analyze and reflect on the social impact of weather forecasting

-## Preparation Materials/Resources
+### Preparation Materials/Resources

--   RaspberryPi 3+ or higher, with monitor and keyboard
+- RaspberryPi 3+ or higher, with monitor and keyboard (or a laptop)
 - Internet connection to download weather data

+### Definitions

+- MS - ESS2-5: Using weather data to explore changes in weather conditions due to air masses motion and interaction.

+- HS - ESS2-4: Use models to describe how variations in energy flow affect climate

+- MS - ESS2-6: Develop and use a model to describe unequal heating and rotation of the earth determines regional climate change.

+- HS - ESS3-5: Analyze geoscience data and use results from global climate models to make forecast.